UNCLASSIFIED (U)

 9 FAM 203.5-4 (U) lifecycle of V92 cases interviewed by department of state

 b.
-(U) Who Can File a Form I-730 for a V92 Application: The Form I-730, may be filed by an asylee who was granted asylum as a principal asylee either by USCIS or by the Department of Justice’s Executive Office for Immigration Review, or by an LPR who received such status on the basis of either of the foregoing categories.
+(U) Who Can File a Form I-730 for a V92 Application: The Form I-730, may be filed by an asylee who was granted asylum as a principal asylee either by USCIS or by DOJ's Executive Office for Immigration Review, or by an LPR who received such status based on either of the foregoing categories.
 A naturalized citizen is not eligible to file an I-730 petition; however, a Form I-730 already filed and pending upon the naturalization of an eligible asylee, or LPR, will continue to be processed. (see 8 CFR 207.7(d) and instructions to Form I-730, which are incorporated into the regulations in 8 CFR 103.2(a)(1)).

 c.
 (U) When Must this Form Be Filed By: The Form I-730 must be filed within two years of the principal’s grant of asylum.
 USCIS can grant an extension of time to file for humanitarian reasons.